RandomSearch18/a-level-project/docs/readme.md

 - Stubs for the `RouteResult` and `RoutingOptions` classes

 I added `raise NotImplementedError` lines, and to-do comments where appropiate, because I will implement the logic for the other classes in future sprints.

+#### Frontend: Implementing the UI design

+##### Development instructions

+To ensure that I am documenting my work, and to make it easier for me to develop the project on a wide range of machines, I improved the development instructions, and added development instructions for the frontend.

 ---